 Those days between ovulation and your period can be scary.
-The waiting and wondering may feel almost debilitating.
+The waiting and wondering how many days after conception to take a pregnancy test, may feel almost debilitating.
 Whether you are trying to conceive or you are trying to avoid it, the slightest symptom of pregnancy might haunt you day and night.
-Only one thing can put you at ease–a pregnancy test.
+Only one thing can put you at ease– when to take a pregnancy test.

 Pregnancy tests come in two forms–blood or urine.
 Urine tests are the pregnancy kits that can be purchased over-the-counter.
 These home-testing options measure the presence of human chorionic gonadotropin (hCG) hormone in a woman’s urine.
 Blood tests are administered by physicians, testing for the presence of hCG in a woman’s bloodstream.
 Although more convenient, the home pregnancy tests are generally less sensitive than the blood tests.